 A green chili is included to flavor the coconut sauce, it doesn’t make it spicy.
 You can leave the chili whole but I cut 2 slits allowing the flavor of the chili to release into the sauce without making it too spicy.
 You can make it as spicy as you want by adding more cayenne.

-I recommend measuring the mustard and cumin seeds in one bowl and the coriander, turmeric, and cayenne in another to have ready.
+I recommend measuring the cumin seeds in one bowl and the coriander, turmeric, and cayenne in another to have ready.
 You won’t have time to measure once you start cooking.

 A sprinkle of lime at the end adds a hint of acidity to balance the flavors.

-This is a welcome hearty fall dish full of magical mushrooms, aromatic spices, creamy coconut and bright rich squash.
+This is a hearty fall dish full of magical mushrooms, aromatic spices, creamy coconut and bright rich squash.
+You’ll feel warm and satisfied.

-If you like this recipe you may also enjoy these other delicious curries:
+If you like this recipe you may also enjoy these other savory fall curries:

 Would you like to have more of these delicious healthy recipes sent to you each week?
 CLICK TO SIGN UP for my weekly email newsletter of recipes and information to eat well and enjoy your wonderful life.